 email questions, comments, and orders to firstname.lastname@example.org

-Prairie Trillium recurvatum plants when available are $12 each plus boxing/UPS shipping.
+Prairie Trillium recurvatum plants (SOLD OUT) each plus boxing/shipping.

 (email for availability on plants)